HUD Reduces FHA Mortgage Insurance

 I was just reviewing one of my client’s mortgages and thought I’d share a happy story with you.
 I’m REALLY proud of them.
 I first met Ryan and Rachel Renton (yes, I made up the names…but the rest of the story is true), at a home buyers class that I was teaching.
 Home buyers interested in the down payment assistance programs offered by the Washington State Housing Finance Commission are required to take a “live” class or an online class in order to qualify for the down payment assistance (dpa).
 [Read more…]

-Your mortgage payment typically includes principal and interest and may also include property taxes, homeowners insurance.
-This is often referred to as PITI in the mortgage industry (principal, interest, taxes and insurance).
-If you have less than 20% down payment or home equity, then you probably have some form of mortgage insurance as well (unless you qualify for a VA mortgage).
-Some portions of the mortgage payment may change over time.
+Your mortgage payment typically includes principal and interest and may also include property taxes and homeowner’s insurance.
+In the mortgage industry, this is often referred to as PITIPrincipal, Interest, Taxes, and Insurance.
+If you have less than 20% down payment or home equity, you’ll likely have some form of mortgage insurance as well — unless you qualify for a VA mortgage, which has no monthly mortgage insurance.
+Some portions of your mortgage payment may change over time.
 [Read more…]